Tiramisu-Compiler/rl_auto_scheduler/README.md

 ## Configuring the repository
-To configure the repository first copy the template files into the same location without the `.template` extension, like follows:
+To set up the repository, first copy the template files to the same place but without the `.template` extension, as seen below:
 ```bash
 cp config.yaml.template config.yaml
 cp scripts/env.sh.template scripts/env.sh
 cp scripts/run_rllib_slurm.sh.template scripts/run_rllib_slurm.sh
 ```
-Then, change the fields to their approriate value based on the environment the code is running on.
+Then, depending on the context in which the code is running, modify the fields to the appropriate value.

 ### RL system configuration

-All the configurations related to the RL system can be found in the file `config.yml`.
-The most important fields in this file, that the code will not run without setting are:
+The file `config.yml` contains all configurations for the RL system.
+The most critical fields in this file, without which the code would not run, are:
 * `ray.base_path`:  The absolute path to where the code is located on disk.
 * `environment.dataset_path`: The path to the training dataset.
 * `tiramisu.tiramisu_path`: The absolute path to the complete tiramisu installation, with the autoscheduler also installed.
 * `tiramisu.model_checkpoint`: The path to the surrogate model used for prediction.
 A model chackpoint is provided under `weights/surrogate_model`.

-The other flags can also be set for a desired purpose.
-For instance, you can change the policy model properties.
-You can also control whether or not you want to keep the dataset files after using them for an episode.
+The other flags can also be set for a specific purpose.
+You can, for example, modify the policy model's characteristics.
+You may also choose whether or not to preserve the dataset files after utilizing them for an episode.

 ### SLURM configuration